 The cotton supply chain is broad and complex, and gaining transparency is widely recognised to be challenging.
 Rapha does not directly source cotton at tier 4, or farm level, however we understand that to gain visibility and control over our cotton we must work with nominated, trusted tier 2 suppliers.
-In this period, we published our first Cotton Sourcing Policy, which details out plans to move to GOTS organic certified cotton by 2023, through a nominated tier 2 partner, from the AW21 production season onwards.
+In 2022, we published our first Cotton Sourcing Policy, which detailed our plans to move to GOTS organic certified cotton by 2023, and through our nominated tier 2 partners, we have been able to hit impact commitment for 2023 production season.
 GOTS certification enables transparency of supply, and through organic status, minimum social and labour standards as set out by the ILO, including no forced labour, are met.

-At tier 1 and 2 there have been no instances of forced labour in any of our sourcing countries, which we are monitoring closely with our social and labour verification partner Fair Working Conditions.
-In 2021 we will expand this scope to include tier 2.
+At tier 1 and 2 there have been no instances of forced labour in any of our sourcing countries, which we are monitoring closely with our social and labour verification partner Elevate.

 SUPPLY CHAIN VALUES AND PROCESS